alexa/alexa-auto-sdk/aacs/android/service/README.md

   }
 }
 ```
+**Note**: Both CBL and Alexa Authorization modules are needed to support alexa:cbl authorization

-For configuring module enablement, more information can be found at [Configurating the MessageBroker](../../../modules/core/README.md#configuring-the-messagebroker)
+For configuring module enablement, more information can be found in the `Core` module documentation.

 ## General
 `aacs.general` is used for most configurable values of AACS that are not required for the Auto SDK, as shown in the following example: